-In June 2023, we sold 2,500,000 units at a sale price of \$ 16.00 per unit pursuant to an underwriting agreement with Canaccord Genuity LLC ("Canaccord") as underwriter.
+In June 2023, we sold 2,500,000 units at a sale price of \$ 16.00 per unit pursuant to an underwriting agreement with Canaccord Genuity LLC ("Canaccord").
 Each unit consisted of (i) one share of Common Stock, (ii) one warrant to purchase one share of Common Stock at an exercise price of \$ 22.00 per share (the "Tranche A Warrants"), and (iii) one warrant to purchase one share of Common Stock at an exercise price of \$ 30.00 per share (the "Tranche B Warrants").
-The aggregate gross proceeds were \$ 40.0 million, excluding the proceeds, if any, from the exercise of the Tranche A and Tranche B Warrants.
-We cannot predict when or if the Tranche A or Tranche B Warrants will be exercised, and it is possible they may expire and/or never be exercised.
-We paid underwriting discounts and commissions of \$ 2.4 million and offering expenses of \$ 0.2 million.
-The Tranche A Warrants were exercisable immediately and will expire on the earlier of (i) sixty (60) days following the date of our public announcement that the filing of an NDA for CNM-Au8 has been accepted by the FDA, or (ii) June 16, 2026.
-The Tranche B Warrants were exercisable immediately and will expire on the earlier of (i) sixty (60) days following the date of our public announcement that an NDA for CNM-Au8 has been approved by the FDA, or (ii) June 16, 2030.
-If we enter into or become party to a fundamental transaction (which generally includes a merger of the Company with or into another entity; the sale, lease, license, or transfer of all or substantially all of our assets; tender or exchange offers; or reclassification, reorganization, or recapitalization of our Common Stock), then (i) we or our successor entity shall purchase all outstanding Tranche A Warrants by paying the holders cash in an amount equal to the Black-Scholes value of the remaining unexercised portion of each Tranche A Warrant, and (ii) upon any subsequent exercise of a Tranche B Warrant, the holder shall be entitled to receive, at the option of the holder, the number of shares of Common Stock of the successor or acquiring corporation or of the Company, if it is the surviving corporation, and any additional consideration receivable upon or as a result of such fundamental transaction by a holder of the number of shares of Common Stock for which the warrant is exercisable immediately prior to such fundamental transaction.
-The offering was made pursuant to our registration statement on Form S-3 (file number 333-264299), which was declared effective by the SEC on April 26, 2022, a related registration statement pursuant to Rule 462(b) (file number 333-272692), filed with the SEC and effective on June 16, 2023, and our prospectus supplement relating to the offering.
-The total fair value of the Tranche A Warrants, Tranche B Warrants, and shares of Common Stock sold in the offering exceeded the offering proceeds by \$ 14.8 million, therefore pursuant to ASC 815, this amount was recognized as a loss on the initial issuance of equity in the condensed consolidated statements of operations and comprehensive loss during the year ended December 31, 2023.
-The underwriting discounts and commissions and underwriting expenses were allocated to the shares of Common Stock, Tranche A Warrants, and Tranche B Warrants sold in the offering based on their relative fair values, with the amount allocated to the liability-classified Tranche A Warrants recorded as an expense in the condensed consolidated statements of operations and comprehensive loss, and the amounts allocated to the shares of Common Stock and Tranche B Warrants as a reduction to their initial carrying values.
+The aggregate gross proceeds were \$ 40.0 million, excluding the proceeds, if any, from the exercise of the Tranche A and Tranche B Warrants, and we paid underwriting discounts and commissions of \$ 2.4 million and offering expenses of \$ 0.2 million.
+The Tranche A Warrants were exercisable immediately and expire on the earlier of (i) sixty (60) days following the date of our public announcement that an NDA for CNM- Au8 has been accepted by the FDA, or (ii) June 16, 2026.
+The Tranche B Warrants were exercisable immediately and expire on the earlier of (i) sixty (60) days following the date of our public announcement that an NDA for CNM-Au8 has been approved by the FDA, or (ii) June 16, 2030.
+If we enter into or become party to a fundamental transaction (which generally includes a merger or acquisition; the sale, lease, license, or transfer of all or substantially all of our assets; tender or exchange offers; or a reclassification, reorganization, or recapitalization of our Common Stock), then (i) we or our successor shall purchase all outstanding Tranche A Warrants by paying the holders an amount equal to the Black-Scholes value of the unexercised Tranche A Warrants, and (ii) upon any subsequent exercise of a Tranche B Warrant, the holder shall be entitled to receive, at the option of the holder, the number of shares of common stock of the successor or of the Company, if it is the surviving corporation, and any additional consideration receivable as a result of such fundamental transaction by a holder of the number of shares of Common Stock for which the warrant is exercisable immediately prior to such fundamental transaction.
+The offering was made pursuant to our registration statement on Form S-3 (file number 333-264299), declared effective by the Securities and Exchange Commission ("SEC") on April 26, 2022, a related registration statement pursuant to Rule 462(b) (file number 333-272692), filed with the SEC and effective on June 16, 2023, and a related prospectus supplement.
+The total fair value of the Common Stock, Tranche A Warrants, and Tranche B Warrants sold in the offering exceeded the offering proceeds by \$ 14.8 million, therefore pursuant to ASC 815, we recognized this amount as a loss on the initial issuance of equity in the condensed consolidated statements of operations and comprehensive loss during the year ended December 31, 2023.
+The underwriting discounts and commissions and offering expenses were allocated to the Common Stock, Tranche A Warrants, and Tranche B Warrants sold in the offering based on their relative fair values, with the amount allocated to the liability-classified Tranche A Warrants recorded as an expense in the condensed consolidated statements of operations and comprehensive loss, and the amounts allocated to the Common Stock and Tranche B Warrants as a reduction to their initial carrying values.